 Skilled care encompasses around-the-clock care by a registered nurse under a doctor's supervision; intermediate care is occasional nursing and/or rehabilitative care under the supervision of medical personnel; custodial care generally means assistance with activities of daily living (not necessarily provided by trained medical personnel).

-The cost of long-term care insurance varies with the comprehensiveness of services included (e.g., all three levels of care; both nursing home and home health care); the amount of the daily benefit and duration of coverage selected; the amount of the deductible; and the elimination period (the number of days you must be in a facility -- i.e., self-insured -- before benefits commence).
+The cost of long-term care insurance varies with the comprehensiveness of services included (e.g., all three levels of care; both nursing home and home health care); your age at application; your health; the amount of the daily benefit and duration of coverage selected; the amount of the deductible; and the elimination period (acts like a deductible, the period of time you pay out of pocket for care before insurance benefits begin).

 Many of the early long-term care insurance policies (i.e., those written in the 1980's) contained restrictions that led many observers to question their usefulness.
 In response to these concerns, the National Association of Insurance Commissioner (NAIC) developed a model which establishes minimum standards for long-term care policies.
 While individual states are not obligated to adopt the NAIC model regulations, most states have done so to varying degrees, and many insurance companies are now basing their long-term care policies on the NAIC model.